LoopKit/loopdocs/docs/use/priming.md

 # Priming and Site Changes

-Loop uses event history and reservoir levels to determine how much insulin has actually been delivered through the pump, and correspondingly the Insulin On Board (IOB).  **If you manually prime your tubing WITHOUT changing reservoirs**, Loop will detect that prime as an insulin delivery and count it as IOB.
-Therefore, here are some suggestions for priming, set changes, and reservoir changes with Loop in mind.
+Loop uses event history and reservoir levels to determine how much insulin has actually been delivered through the pump, and correspondingly the Insulin On Board (IOB).

 ## Site Changes

+!!!info "Loop v1.3.2 and newer"
+    Loop v1.3.2 and newer will automatically detect prime events and that insulin will not be counted to IOB.
+You will need to have your Preferred Data Source set to Event History for the automatic detection of primes to work.
+Reservoir Volumes will not detect prime events.

+If you are using a version of Loop older than v1.3.2 (or using Preferred Data Source of Reservoir Volume), you will need to be aware of the following regarding prime events at site changes:

 * If you change sites and increase reservoir volume (i.e., start a new reservoir), don't worry.
 So long as you are putting in a reservoir that has more insulin than the old one, IOB will be accurate in Loop.
 When Loop sees a rewind and an increase in reservoir volume, it will not count any tubing primes as IOB.